Technical

 A 14% DLOM is consistent with empirical ranges for Series A-stage common stock: typical DLOMs at this stage fall between 12% and 25% depending on volatility, holding period, and any near-term liquidity events.
 ExampleCo sits on the lower end of that range because volatility is moderate (60%) and the holding period is 5 years, which is shorter than some seed-stage peers where 7 to 10 years is common.

-Step 6: Calculating the Fair Market Value Per Common Share
+What Is the Final Fair Market Value Per Common Share?

-The final step of this 409A valuation example applies the 14% DLOM to the $0.99 pre-DLOM common stock value:
+Applying the 14% DLOM to the $0.99 pre-DLOM value produces ExampleCo's concluded common stock FMV:

 Final fair market value per common share: